DjangoGirls/organizer-manual/website/README.md

 The most important thing here is the `Is live` checkbox.
 When your website is ready, click on it and save your page.
 Tada: your website is now online!

 Remember that you don't need to make it "live" to test your website: as an administrator of your website, you'll always have to access it.

+## What should I do if something isn't working?

+First, you can look at our [FAQ](../faq/README.md) to see if your question isn't already answered there.
+If not, try to contact other organizers on [Slack](https://djangogirls.slack.com/) or [Google Groups](https://groups.google.com/forum/#!forum/django-girls-organizers): they'll be happy to help you!
+If after doing that you're still stuck, contact the [Support Team](mailto:hello@djangogirls.org).